 These tend to be engaged locally, as the need arises.
-These may be smaller businesses than those in our IT supply chain and have less well-developed ethical policies, however we undertake a modern slavery risk assessment and engage suppliers that are prepared to meet our standards.
+These may be smaller businesses than those in our IT supply chain and have slightly different ways of working than the larger suppliers, however we still ensure that we undertake a thorough modern slavery risk assessment and only engage suppliers that are prepared to meet our standards.

-Our Indian subsidiary, Redcentric Solutions Private Limited, mainly provides services to the rest of the Redcentric Group.
+Our Indian subsidiaries, Redcentric Solutions Private Limited and Redcentric Support Services Private Limited, mainly provide services to the rest of the Redcentric Group.
 Additional local checks are made to minimise the risk of modern slavery and human trafficking in the local Indian supply chains.